tmabraham/blog_old/_posts/2021-07-14-GitHub-Copilot.md

 ### Multi-lingual capabilities of GitHub Copilot

 As we mentioned before, GitHub Copilot performs best when you provide it with comments explaining your intent.
 Therefore, Mazen and I wanted to explore how well GitHub Copilot can perform with comments in various languages.
-Since I am not the most multi-lingual person, I mainly used Google Translate to translate my English comments to various languages and observe how well it performed.
+I have used Google Translate to translate my English comments to various languages and observe how well it performed.
 Let's go over an example.
 Below, I give GitHub Copilot the prompt to "Add two numbers" and see what Python code it suggests:
 <style>
     table {
     text-align: center